legetz/luhn-lambda/readme.md

 # Luhn

 Validation and control key generation for credit cards (and more) using Luhn algorithm.

 Project utilises Terraform for provisioning cloud resources.
 Powered by TypeScript, ESlint, Prettier and Husky.

 ## What gets provisioned?

 - API Gateway
 - Lambda

 ## Deployment 🚀

 - Run `yarn lint` to lint TS code using both ESLint and Prettier working together
-- Run `yarn script:build-dependency-layer` this will run a bash script to zip up production dependencies and add them to the lamba as a layer
+- Run `yarn script:build-layer` this will run a bash script to zip up production dependencies and add them to the lamba as a layer
 - Run `yarn build` to run TSC to compile TS code to plain JS
 - Run `yarn cleanup` to remove generated files after deployment steps
 - Run `yarn tf:init` to get aws provider plugin downloaded